Inner Vision offers a wide range of piercing, including facial piercings, body piercings & surface piercings.

 LJ is an incredibly talented and experienced piercer who brings with her a wealth of knowledge and enthusiasm, and an inherent empathy for her clients.

-Piercings are available Wednesday through to Saturday.
+Piercing walk-ins are available on the weekend, with bookings advised through the week.
 Call the studio for full information on available services or to book.
 LJ is available to answer any questions regarding procedures and aftercare and can provide expert advice on piercings.

 Please call the studio to find out piercing availability on (02) 8012 0770